datanav/docs/DTLReferenceGuide.rst

    * - ``union``
      - | *Arguments:*
-       |   SET1(value-expression{1})
+       |   VALUES1(value-expression{1})
-       |   SET2(value-expression{1})
+       |   VALUES2(value-expression{1})
        |
-       | Returns the union of the two sets SET1 and SET2, i.e. the elements that
+       | Returns the union of the two sets VALUES1 and VALUES2, i.e. the elements that
-         are either in SET1 or in SET2.
+         are either in VALUES1 or in VALUES2.
 The two arguments do not have to be real sets, but will be coerced into sets before applying the union operator.
+The return type is a list of distinct values.
      - | ``["union",``
        |     ``["list", "A", "B"], ["list", "B", "C"]]``
        |